Disqualification of Jackie Robinson West Little League from the 2014 Little League World Series

 Members of the Jackie Robinson West Little League meeting President Barack Obama at the White House in fall of 2014, prior to their accomplishments being vacated.

 The Jackie Robinson West Little League, or JRW, based in Washington Heights, Chicago, Illinois, United States, competed in the 2014 Little League World Series in South Williamsport, Pennsylvania.
 The team was very successful, winning the U.S. bracket of the tournament, before ultimately losing the championship game to a team from South Korea.
-Following the tournament, Little League Baseball was tipped that JRW was definitely using ineligible players during their run to Williamsport.
+Following the tournament, Little League Baseball was tipped that JRW was using ineligible players during their run to Williamsport.
 This led to a thorough investigation, which ultimately resulted in Little League Baseball stripping JRW of all its 2014 accomplishments on February 11, 2015.

 Background

 In 1999, Little League Baseball launched its "Urban Initiative," which led to the launch of inner city Little League programs across the United States, including the Jackie Robinson West Little League.
 Jackie Robinson West (JRW) was the second Little League formed from the Urban Initiative to make it all the way to the Little League World Series.
 The other was the 2002 Harlem Little League team from Harlem, New York City.

 The 2014 Little League World Series was filled with many other notable storylines aside from JRW being the first all-black team to compete in the tournament in several decades.
 This was the first Little League World Series to feature a team from the state of Nevada, being represented by Las Vegas-based Mountain View Little League (which became the U.S. champion by default after JRW was stripped of its title).
 This Little League World Series also saw the appearance of Mo'ne Davis, the first female pitcher to win a game in Williamsport.
 In contrast to Jackie Robinson West Little League, Taney Little League (where Mo'ne Davis played in Philadelphia, Pennsylvania) was able to draw players from 52 separate zip codes in the greater Philadelphia area whereas the official Jackie Robinson West Little League boundaries covered roughly 10 zip codes.